Holomorphic parabolic geometries on smooth projective varieties: Bundles on tori

 \section{Bundles on tori}

 \begin{lemma}[Biswas and G\'omez \cite{Biswas/Gomez:2008} p.
-41 theorem 4.1] Take a holomorphic principal bundle \(G \to P \to T\) on a complex torus \(T\), with structure group \(G\).
-Suppose that some finite index subgroup \(G_0 \subset G\) has semisimple Levi quotient \(1 \to G_s \to G_0 \to G_{ss} \to 1\).
-The following are equivalent: \begin{enumerate} \item the bundle admits a holomorphic connection \item the bundle is pseudostable with vanishing first and second Chern classes \item after perhaps lifting to a finite unramified covering torus, the associated bundle \(G_{ss}\) admits a holomorphic reduction of structure group to the Borel subgroup of \(G_{ss}\), so that the line bundle associated to any character of the Borel subgroup has vanishing first Chern class \item \begin{itemize} \item the bundle is pseudostable and \item the bundle admits a unique holomorphic flat connection and \item every holomorphic section of any associated vector bundle is parallel for that holomorphic flat connection and \item every holomorphic connection on the bundle is parallel in that holomorphic flat connection. \end{itemize} \end{enumerate} \end{lemma} \begin{proof} Take a holomorphic principal bundle \(G \to P \to T\) on a complex torus \(T\), admitting a holomorphic connection.
+41 theorem 4.1] Take a holomorphic principal bundle \(G \to P \to T\) on a complex torus \(T\), with structure group a linear algebraic group \(G\).
+Suppose that the identity component \(G_0 \subset G\) has semisimple Levi quotient \(1 \to G_s \to G_0 \to G_{ss} \to 1\).
+The following are equivalent: \begin{enumerate} \item the bundle admits a holomorphic connection \item the bundle is pseudostable with vanishing first and second Chern classes \item after perhaps lifting to a finite unramified covering torus, the pullback bundle admits a holomorphic reduction of structure group to the Borel subgroup of \(G_{ss}\), so that the line bundle associated to any character of the Borel subgroup has vanishing first Chern class \item \begin{itemize} \item the bundle is pseudostable and \item the bundle admits a unique holomorphic flat connection and \item every holomorphic section of any associated vector bundle is parallel for that holomorphic flat connection and \item every holomorphic connection on the bundle is parallel in that holomorphic flat connection. \end{itemize} \end{enumerate} \end{lemma} \begin{proof} Take a holomorphic principal bundle \(G \to P \to T\) on a complex torus \(T\).
 Take any finite unramified covering space \(\hat{T} \to T\) and pull back the holomorphic vector fields on \(T\) to see that the unramified covering space is also a torus.
 If we can prove our result for \(\hat{T}\), then by the uniqueness of the flat connection, it is invariant under the deck transformations of \(\hat{T} \to T\), so descends.
-Therefore it is sufficient to prove the result assuming that \(G=G_0\) has a semisimple Levi quotient as above.
-Any holomorphic principal bundle \(G\to P\to T\) with connected complex linear algebraic structure group on any complex torus \(T=\C[n]/\Lambda\) admits a holomorphic connection just when it admits a unique holomorphic flat connection, and the bundle is then pseudostable and the flat connection is categorical if we apply a morphism \(G \to G'\) of connected linear algebraic groups, then the flat connection is taken to the flat connection \cite{Biswas/Gomez:2008} p.
-41 theorem 4.1.
-Since the result depends only on the quotient bundle to the the semisimple quotient structure group, we only need prove the result for such \(G\), and in particular we can assume that \(G\) is connected and complex linear algebraic.
-Any morphism from a trivial line bundle to an associated vector bundle is just a section, so by the categorical nature of the connection applied to both bundles, every section is parallel.
-See \cite{Biswas.Dumitrescu:2017} p.
-5 section 3.1 and p.
-6 lemma 3.1 for more detail. \end{proof} \begin{lemma}[Biswas \& McKay \cite{Biswas.McKay:2024}] Suppose that \(M\) is a smooth projective variety bearing a minimal holomorphic Cartan geometry.
-Take a smooth projective variety \(Z\) with trivial canonical bundle.
-If there is a finite meromorphic map \rationalMap{Z}{M} then \(Z\) has a finite unramified covering by an abelian variety, and the map extends to a holomorphic map \(Z\to M\). \end{lemma}
+Therefore it suffices to prove the result for some, hence any, finite unramified covering space.
+If \(G\) has a normal subgroup \(G_0\subseteq G\) of finite index, then \(\hat{T}:=P/G_0\to T\) is a finite unramified covering space.
+So we can assume that \(G=G_0\) is a connected linear algebraic group.
+Every connected linear algebraic group has a Levi quotient.